Unification Church in Japan vows reform after criticism

 Japanese believers are taught that they need to atone for their country's wartime occupation of Korea, in part through hefty donations, according to former members and experts.

-Anyone found violating the church's policies would be "strictly punished", he added.

-The reforms are unlikely to dissipate the widening controversy over the church, particularly after the revelation that it had links with around half the ruling party's lawmakers.
+The reforms are unlikely to dissipate the widening controversy over the church, particularly after the revelation that it had links with about half of the ruling party's lawmakers.

-Prime Minister Fumio Kishida, who has seen his government's approval ratings slip over the issue, has pledged his party will cut ties with the church.
+Japanese Prime Minister Fumio Kishida, who has seen his government's approval ratings slip over the issue, has pledged that his party will cut ties with the church.

-He faces additional controversy over a planned state funeral for Abe on Sept 27, with polls showing more than half of Japanese people oppose the event.
-AFP
+He faces additional controversy over a planned state funeral for Mr Abe next Tuesday, with polls showing more than half of Japanese people oppose the event.